All Episodes

 That was a Mexican cartel.

-Um, and I liked uh Laredo.
+And I liked Laredo.

 It was a good time.

-It's another world, okay.
+It's another world.

-It's basically like Mexico, okay?
+It's basically like Mexico.

-And let's pull up Laredo real quick on the uh on Google, just so you guys kind of get an idea of Laredo, Texas.
+And let's pull up Laredo real quick on the on Google, just so you guys kind of get an idea of Laredo, Texas.

 So Nueva Laredo is the city, guys.

-Tamalipas is the state, and then Mexico is the country.
+Ta Malipas is the state, and then Mexico is the country.

-Laredo grew from a village to the capital of the short-lived Republic of Rio Grande to the largest inland port on the Mexican border.
+In addition to the six flags of Texas, founded in 1755, Laredo grew from a village to the capital of the short-lived Republic of Rio Grande to the largest inland port on the Mexican border.

-Laredo's economy is based on international trail Mexico.
+Laredo's economy is based on International Trail Mexico.

 Many major transportation companies have a facility in Laredo.

-Uh like I said, it's the biggest trucking port.
+Like I said, it's the biggest trucking port.

-Uh, the city is in the southern end of I-35, what makes it close.
+The city is in the southern end of I-35, what makes it close.

 It makes it close to the manufacturers in northern Mexico.